1n1/op/README.md

-# OP the operations tools
+# OP the operations tool

 ## Introduction